 The Writing Cycle explores how professional anxiety impacts creativity when the need for market value collides with personal motivations for making art.
 In this series, I explored ways American Cultural Mythologies Cause Writer’s Block.
-Next month, I’ll offer exercises to help you Write Accessibly in Everyday Life.
+Next month, I’ll offer exercises to help you Write Accessibly in Everyday Life and Reconnect with Your Artistic Ancestors.

 Here, you will define your life purpose . . . and how writing fits into it.